The Empty Man (film): Filming

 A majority of principal photography took place in South Africa in late 2016, but the final week of production was set for Chicago, which would double for St. Louis.
 With bad weather on the horizon, Prior had several conversations with the studio about whether to pause production until the spring or to adjust to the threat of winter weather.
 When Chicago received two feet of snow overnight, the decision was made for them.
 Prior hit pause on the production and everyone went home.
 During this time, Fox's executive vice president of production Mark Roybal left the studio.
 According to director David Prior, Roybal was "essential" towards the greenlighting of the film.
 Production resumed once a new executive was hired.
 Approved on a budget of $16 million, Prior said about $11 million was used on the shoot.
 The final week of production resumed in September 2017 in Edwardsville, Illinois, with some filming done at the Madison County courthouse.
 Filming also took place at the Chain of Rocks Bridge and moved to another undisclosed location after three days.

 Post-production

 The crew had found itself with several unexpected months to start on its working cut due to the production pause, but after filming wrapped, Prior was told he had to assemble a version of the print for test screenings almost immediately.
-“It was some ridiculous overlong thing,” Prior said in an interview.
-“We just hadn’t had a chance to really fully digest it yet.”
+"It was some ridiculous overlong thing", Prior said in an interview.
+"We just hadn't had a chance to really fully digest it yet."
 Following low test scores, the studio began panicking over losing a tax rebate from South Africa due to impending deadlines.
-Prior ultimately delivered his final cut of the film with six extra minutes (in which he would later consider it a rough edit in an interview) he initially intended to cut out.
+Prior ultimately delivered his final cut of the film with six extra minutes (which he would later call a rough edit in an interview) he initially intended to cut out.
 Post-production of the film was also strongly impacted by the Disney acquisition of 21st Century Fox, which was initiated in December 2017.